21 years ago today: Laura Smither's disappearance

 In August of 1997, Jessica Cain, 17, disappeared after leaving a celebration at a restaurant on the Gulf Freeway.
 Once again, the Houston community witnessed the disturbing scene of heartbroken parents pleading for the return of their daughter while volunteers canvassed the area for a missing girl.

-There was someone who knew what the Cains were going through and that was Gay and Bob Smither.
+Gay and Bob Smither knew what the Cains were going through.
 The Smithers stood with Suzy and C.H.
 Cain as they held news conferences about their daughter, hoping to get information on her whereabouts.

 VIDEO: This ABC13 story from 1998 details the link between suspect William Reece and Laura Smither and Jessica Cain.